WARN Act: When Your Employer Owes You 60 Days Notice

 If you suspect a WARN violation

-WARN violations have a statute of limitations — act within a reasonable timeframe.
+WARN violations have a statute of limitations that varies by jurisdiction.

 For visa-dependent workers, WARN issues can interact with your 60-day grace period and other immigration timelines.
 Prepare both tracks with qualified counsel.
 See also our HR conversation guide.